Oil falls on coronavirus fears, strong dollar

 “Corona-induced economic fears, a stronger U.S. dollar and more pessimistic investor sentiment are all playing their part in the fact that Brent is trading ... around $3 lower than last Wednesday,” said Commerzbank analyst Eugen Weinberg.

-The benchmarks had rallied in recent weeks, buoyed by COVID-19 vaccine rollouts and a surprise cut of output by Saudi Arabia.
-However, the slow pace of vaccination has raised doubts over how soon economies could recover.
+The benchmarks had rallied in the past few weeks, buoyed by COVID-19 vaccine rollouts and a surprise cut in output by Saudi Arabia.
+But the slow pace of vaccination has raised doubts over how soon economies could recover.

 A UK official said Britain’s vaccine rollout was limited by a “lumpy” manufacturing process, and Pfizer said it was distributing fewer doses in Europe in January than originally contracted.